-Students explore aquariums of live mollusks and marine life, touch local mollusks in touch pools, explore the Great Hall of Shells, and participate in fun and interactive activities taught by Bailey-Matthews National Shell Museum educators.
-Guided field trips last approximately two hours.
+Students explore aquariums of live mollusks and marine life, touch local mollusks in touch pools, explore the Great Hall of Shells, and participate in fun and interactive activities.
+Guided field trips are temporarily suspended while the Museum rebuilds from Hurricane Ian.